nimisaya/study-notes/README.md

 ## Link

 No link as of yet.
-For not just go to the folder of the topic of interest and click on the relevant document e.g. Android > RxJava.md.
+For now just go to the folder of the topic you are interested in and click on the relevant document e.g. Android > RxJava.md.
 I might one day make it a mkdocs site or something but since it is just meant to be unpolished notes I probably won't.

 ## Tech